rstacruz/scour/README.md

 > `toArray()`

 Returns an array.
-If the data is an object, it returns the values.
+If the the value is an object, it returns the values of that object.

 ```js
 users =